richban/pcpp-2017/exercises/week10/ANSWERS.md

 # Exercise 10.2

-## Task 1-6
+## Task 1-5
 	See source code Exercise10.2.java

+## Task 6
+	See source code Exercise10.2.java, testing code based on week8->TestStripedWriteMap.java->parallelTest.

 ## Task 7
-	See source code Exercise10.2.java, testing code based on week8->TestStripedWriteMap.java->parallelTest.

-## Task 8
 	** Explain why such a solution would work in this particular case, even if the test-then-set sequence is not atomic.
 	The Holders object is an immutable linked list datastructure.
-The object where contains is called therefore won't change and it will therefore work to simply use contains in the given context of this assignment.
-	** DAVIDE I DONT UNDERSTAND,,, USE YOUR DIVINE KNOWLEDGE
+The object of which the method "contains" is called won't change and therefore ensures that once we attempt to iterate the ReaderList, no item can ever be skipped and if a thread has acquired a readerlock then it definitely must exists within the ReaderList.
+The reason for this is that by semantics, a ReaderList object containing the thread can only be removed by the owner/same thread.
+The reason that test-and-set need not be atomic is that a given thread can only add itself and thus only after a given thread has added itself to the ReaderList (must be atomic) after checking the contains condition will the result of "contains" become true.

 ## Exercise 10.3
 The test compares different versions of concurrent random integer generators,